 No matter what your unique situation is, savvy PriceLabs users want more control of how their prices look last minute and far out and the occupancy based adjustment customization is a perfect solution tool to achieve just that!
 It allows you to set certain price adjustments based on the occupancy rates of a listing within different time windows.

 Consider a listing that has just three out of the next 15 days booked and remaining 12 nights are open.
 The occupancy rate will be calculated as 20%, which would result in all the next 15 days getting a 15% discount if the table above is used.
 If a 3-night booking comes up over the next weekend, then the next time we update prices, we'll see the occupancy rate has changed to 40%, and the discount will now change to 5% (lowered since now you're more occupied).

 Sound useful?
 Read on to see how to set this up!

 Start off by opening the customizations window for the listing, group, or account you want to work with.
-Scroll down to "Occupancy Based Adjustments" and toggle the switch located on the right-side of the customization to the "ON" position.
+Scroll down to "Occupancy Based Adjustments" and toggle the switch located on the t-side of the customization to the "ON" position.